FinancialModelingPrep/stocks-api/README.md

 # Stock API on https://site.financialmodelingprep.com.
-This describes how to use stock API's on financialmodelingprep.com.
+This describes how to use stock API's on financialmodelingprep.com. <br />
 **GET YOUR APIKEY IN SECOND ON https://site.financialmodelingprep.com/developer**

 1. **[Real-time price](#real-time-price)**